DaimanWebb/LC3-Projects/README.md

 ;-------------------------------------------------------------------------

 # 3 - PERSONAL STUFF

 ## Arithmetic

 ### addinput.asm

-- WHAT DOES THIS PROGRAM DO?
-- DOES THIS PROGRAM WORK AS INTENDED?
-- ADD RELEVANT COMMENTS TO EACH LINE -- DEFINE COMMENT SPACING & '-' CHAR
+PROMPT THE USER TO INPUT 2 NUMS
+ADD THOSE NUMS TOGETHER
+DISPLAY THE SUM USING THE .STRINGZ IN MESG AT THE END OF THE PROGRAM

+CHOICE BETWEEN USING IN TRAP VERSUS GETC/OUT TRAPS

+(NOTE) - GETC MUST ALWAYS BE FOLLOWED BY OUT, OTHERWISE THE USER HAS NO FEEDBACK TO CONFIRM WHAT KEY THEY JUST TYPED.

+    (WARNING) - THIS IS VERY ILLEGAL AND DOING SO WILL RESULT IN CASPER COMING TO GLITCH YOUR COMPUTER & INFECT IT W/ MALWARE.
+ARE YOU HAPPY?
+THIS IS WHAT YOU WANTED.

+### addinput_GETC.asm

+SAME PROGRAM AS ABOVE, ONLY INSTEAD OF TRAPx23, WE'LL USE A TRAPx20/TRAPx21 COMBO FOR ECHOING INPUT TO THE CONSOLE

 ### addnums.bin
-Simple program adding the values held at x3000 to x3009, sequentially, using x0F
+Simple program adding the values held at x3000 to x3009, sequentially, using x0FC PC+OFFSET MEMORY ADDRESSING MODE

 ### addnums.asm